 Gathering together locally

-In a town or city suburb churches often group together to strengthen their witness to the local community.
-Such groups are where most people express their ecumenical relationships.
-They should not be just another church organisation for those who 'are keen on that sort of thing' but should be where the local congregations meet to share a common life, witness and mission.
-A key question is: What decisions should the churches be making together instead of separately?
+In a village, town or city suburb, congregations often group together to strengthen their witness to the local community.
+Such groups are where many congregations express their ecumenical relationships.
+They should not be just another organisation for those who 'are keen on that sort of thing' but should be where the local congregations meet to share a common life, witness and mission.
+A key question is: 'What decisions could the churches be making together instead of separately?'

 There are 2,500 'Churches Together' groups in England, in all sizes of village, town, city and region.
-It would be impossible to try to keep a list here, so please search the web for a local group.
-Some local groups of Churches Together have taken up the offer of a micro website with www.ctbi.org.uk.
-These are listed: http://www.churchestogether.org/
+Search the web for a local group or contact the County Ecumenical Officer who may be able to help.
+Some groups have taken up the offer of a micro website with Churches Together in Britain and Ireland.